 The Organizer monitors the weather conditions and makes the go/no-go decision for the tournament.
 If a tournament is to be cancelled, he sees that this information is posted on the Hotline and provided to the Webmaster in a timely manner.

-A Pairings Template Worksheet is available by clicking on one of the links that follow.
-Those with older computers may find it easier to use the Excel file link.
-After the pdf file opens, right click and then click “Save as” to save the file as a blank form to your computer.
+A Pairings Template Worksheet is available by clicking on the link that follows.
 After the Excel file downloads, open it, click Enable Editing, right click and then click “Save as” to save the file as a blank form to your computer.

 Then open the saved file, fill it out, and save it again to your computer.
-Email the filled out file to the Webmaster at email@example.com.
-Then email the results from your worksheet to the Webmaster for posting on the website.
+Then email the results from your worksheet to the Webmaster at firstname.lastname@example.org for posting on the website.
+The template should be downloaded to a desktop or laptop computer.
+It is not designed to be downloaded to a mobile device.
+Indices can be found on this website by navigating to Rosters, Flights & Indices.